sanabel-al-firdaws/sanabel-al-firdaws.github.io.old/src/content/docs/en/intro.md

 ---

-in the name of Allah the Most Gracious, the Most Merciful,  I greet you with the same greeting
+In the name of Allah the Most Gracious, the Most Merciful,  I greet you with the same greeting of Mosses Muhammad and Aisa peace be upon them ,Alsalam Alaikom
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1OTg1Mzk4NCwtMTQyMjQyMzU0LC0yMD
+eyJoaXN0b3J5IjpbODQ3MDI5NjA2LC0xNDIyNDIzNTQsLTIwOD
-g4NzQ2NjEyXX0=
+g3NDY2MTJdfQ==
 -->